ananytripathi/Task-Manager-App/README.md

 # Task-Manager-App
-A backend node js repo for task-manager app with the functionality of jwt-authentication , sending email , uploading profile pic , managing task  with mongodb database.
+A backend Node.js repo for a task-manager app with the functionality of JWT-authentication, sending email, uploading profile pic, and managing users and tasks with a MongoDB database.